-Before applying these multipath configuration changes, a backup copy of the original multipath.conf file is saved in <HAK\dir>/backup.
-If no multipath.conf file is present, it is automatically created (using /sbin/mpathconf --enable
+Before applying these multipath configuration changes, a backup copy of the original multipath.conf file is saved in <HAK_dir>/backup.
+If no multipath.conf file is present, it is automatically created (using /sbin/mpathconf --enable).

-Note: On RHEL 6.3 or later, device-mapper-multipath (version 0.4.9, release 56) already includes the XIV defaults.
-If this version is detected, the multipath.conf file is not modified.
+Note: On RHEL 6.3 or later, device-mapper-multipath (version 0.4.9, release 56 or later) already includes the XIV defaults.
+If this version is detected, the multipath.conf file is not modified, unless the XIV volumes are blacklisted in the file and need to be cleared.
+In such a case, the only change in multipath.conf is the removal of XIV volumes from the black list.